Website Anishinaabe Abinoojii Family Services

 We are committed to recruiting a diverse workforce that represents the First Nations communities that we serve.
 Preference will be given to Internal and/or Indigenous applicants.
 Please self-identify upon applying.

-AAFS welcomes and encourages applications from peoples with disabilities.
-Accommodations are available upon request.
+AAFS welcomes and encourages applications from peoples with disabilities and will provide accessibility accommodations as part of the application process upon request.

 Applicants resumes may be used to create a qualified candidates list for recruitment of other positions within our organization.

-IF THIS EXCITING OPPORTUNITY INTERESTS YOU, PLEASE SUBMIT YOUR RESUME WITH COVER LETTER QUOTING FILE #AD20221005 to:
+IF THIS EXCITING OPPORTUNITY INTERESTS YOU, PLEASE SUBMIT YOUR RESUME WITH COVER LETTER QUOTING FILE #EL2023OUF to:

 To apply for this job email your details to AAFS.HumanResources@aafs.ca.